musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 	</blockquote>
 </figure>

+If you are thinking about breaking in to deep learning, I think you can do it.

-Thanks for reading, Hope you found it interesting!
+Thanks for reading, Hope you found it interesting.
 hit me up on twitter ✌️